Now Accepting Applications for the Summer of 2023!

 For more information about specific research projects conducted in the IBRC, please visit ibrc.osu.edu.

-The position will be a full time appointment in the Injury Biomechanics Research Center under the direction of Drs.
-Bolte, Kang and Agnew.
-The position will allow students to learn all aspects of injury biomechanics including real-world dynamic impact testing using instrumentation, data acquisition, recording high-speed videos and data analysis, and virtual FE simulation utilizing 3D CAD modeling, FE modeling, and FE dynamic simulation.
-Because the IBRC has many projects happening at once, students are expected to be involved in multiple projects at multiple levels, rather than being assigned to one specific project with one specific role.
+The position will be a full time appointment in the Injury Biomechanics Research Center, which will allow students to learn all aspects of injury biomechanics including real-world dynamic impact testing using instrumentation, data acquisition, recording high-speed videos & data analysis, and virtual FE simulation utilizing 3D CAD modeling, FE modeling, and FE dynamic simulation.
+Because the IBRC has multiple on-going projects, students are expected to be involved in multiple projects at multiple levels, rather than being assigned to one specific project with one specific role.

 The responsibilities for this position may include but are not limited to: